-Born in Watertown, Wisconsin on October 5, 1912, Arnold W. "Arnie" Bolle was educated at Northwestern College in Watertown, (B.A., 1934) The University of Montana (B.S.
-Forestry, 1937) and Harvard University (M. Forestry, 1955 and Ph.D.
+Born in Watertown, Wisconsin on October 5, 1912, Arnold W. Bolle was educated at Northwestern College in Watertown (1934), the University of Montana (B.S.
+Forestry, 1937) and Harvard University (master's in forestry, 1955 and Ph.D.
 Public Administration, 1960).
-While a student at Montana, Arnie met another U of M student, Helen Swan.
+While a student at Montana, Arnie met another UM student, Helen Swan.
 Upon graduation in 1937, and the receipt of his first paycheck from the Sunnyside Ranger Station, Helen and Arnie were married.
-That turned out to be their most important life-long commitment.

 During the early part of Arnie's career, he became an expert on the regional wood products industry and multiple-use forest management.
-Like most forestry faculty and researchers, he recognized the unique government-industry relationships, which dominated forestry programs and affairs.
-However, prior to most of his peers, Arnie recognized that the public and political processes would become increasingly central to all public lands and environmental issues.
+Like most forestry faculty and researchers, he recognized the unique government-industry relationships that dominated forestry programs and affairs.
+Arnie recognized that the public and political processes would become increasingly central to all public lands and environmental issues.

-Arnie's had many gifts to bring.
-He had a lifelong commitment to improving the quality of forest and rangeland management and wilderness protection was one of the cornerstones of that philosophy and commitment.
+Arnie had a lifelong commitment to improving the quality of forest and rangeland management.
+Wilderness protection was one of the cornerstones of that philosophy and commitment.
 He transferred his vision for a conservation ethic to many young people throughout the country.
-He played key roles in a wide number of national, international, regional and local conservation organizations and was able to share his wisdom and vision through his participation and leadership in these organizations.
+He played key roles in national, international, regional and local conservation organizations and was able to share his wisdom and vision through his participation and leadership in these organizations.
 Arnie was a trusted advisor to students and senators, staffers and supporters.
 The foundation for his vision and the source of his strength was based on his love for nature and people.

-On Valentine's day, 1994, Liz Claiborne and Art Ortenberg donated a major gift to The University of Montana Foundation to enable the formation of the Bolle Center for People and Forests.
-The gift itself was a valentine to their beloved friend, Arnie Bolle, and is its own legacy to The University of Montana, and a challenge to the College of Forestry and Conservation to continue the Bolle legacy of excellence in conservation.
+On Valentine's day, 1994, Liz Claiborne and Art Ortenberg donated a major gift to the University of Montana Foundation to enable the formation of the Bolle Center for People and Forests.